 - 1. All students are required to be in proper uniform at the beginning of his/her scheduled hours and when clocking in. - 2.
 Students may not be allowed to attend school if he/she is not in compliance of the dress code.
 They may be asked to clock out and return the next day. - 3.
-Tops: Black only (no graphics and no sleeveless).
-You may wear your Kenneth Shuler School of Cosmetology shirt underneath your lab jacket and/or apron.
-When assigned to a station on the student salon, you may not wear a hoodie/coat.

-4. Pants: Black pants at least 3 inches below the knee.
+Tops: Students are expected to wear their Kenneth Shuler School of Cosmetology t-shirt underneath your lab jacket and/or apron.
+Solid Black only (no graphics and no sleeveless) when not wearing the approved school t-shirt.
+When assigned to a station on the student salon, you may not wear a hoodie/coat. - 4.
+Pants: Black pants at least 3 inches below the knee.
 Sweat pants, denim, and torn ripped/pants are not acceptable.
 If leggings are worn, they must not be see thru and your top must be no shorter than approximately 4 inches above the knee.

-- 5. Skirts/Dresses/Shorts: Black skirts/dresses/shorts may be worn instead of pants, but they may not be more than 3 inches above the knee. - 6.
+- 5. Skirts/Dresses/Shorts: Black skirts/dresses/shorts may be worn instead of pants, but they may not be more than 3 inches above the knee.
+If biker shorts are worn, they must not be see thru and your top must be no shorter than approximately 4 inches above the knee. - 6.
 Shoes: Because of the profession in which you have chosen, the types of shoes you wear are critical to your health.
 You must wear rubber soled shoes with closed toes and heels.
 No heels over 1 inch. - 7.
 Lab Jacket / Aprons: You are required to wear your issued lab jacket or approved apron every day. - 8.
 Head Coverings: No head coverings, of any nature, are allowed unless worn for religious beliefs and pre-approved by the School Director. - 9.
 All students are required to have a neat, clean, fashionable hairstyle while attending school. - 10.
 All students are required to have neat, clean manicured fingernails.
 For Esthetics students, the nails cannot extend past the end of the fingertips. - 11.
 All students are required to wear name badges.
 It is a STATE BOARD REQUIREMENT!!!!! - 12.
 Decisions on appropriateness of student's dress is left to the discretion of the staff.
 Appropriateness includes not showing cleavage, belly, buttocks, backs or anything see through.
 Failure to meet these rules may result in one of the following: being allowed to wear a full-length lab jacket or be clocked out and sent home to change clothes. - 13.
 Under no circumstances may a bandana be worn, in any fashion, on school premises. - 14.
-Body and facial jewelry must be removed while on campus (except for earrings in the ear) if it is excessive, disruptive, or brings undue attention. - 15.
-Any offensive or inappropriate tattoos must be covered at all times.
+Body and facial jewelry must be removed while on campus (except for earrings in the ear) if it is excessive, disruptive, or brings undue attention.
+15. Any offensive or inappropriate tattoos must be covered at all times.